top of page

 Private collection Claude Gauthier, four framed Zilon drawings including PANDÉMIK and PUNK, works on paper, personal collection

-Four drawings by Zïlon framed and hung on a pale grey wall with classical mouldings private collection of Claude Gauthier.
-The two upper works are lyrical and colourful (blue, orange, turquoise washes); the two lower ones, denser, bear the inscriptions PANDÉMIK and PUNK, with a frontal and assertive energy.
+Four drawings by Zïlon framed and hung on a pale grey wall with classic mouldings, private collection of Claude Gauthier.
+The two superior works are lyrical and colorful (blue, orange, turquoise); the lower two, denser, bear the inscriptions PANDÉMIK and PUNK, with a frontal and assertive energy.

-The two upper works are of a surprising gentleness.
-The faces emerge from coloured washes — blue, orange, turquoise, pink in an almost meditative lightness.
-The line sometimes fades, letting colour suggest form.
+The two superior works exude a surprising softness.
+The faces emerge from colored washes — blue, orange, turquoise, pink in an almost meditative lightness.
+The line sometimes fades away, leaving the color to suggest the shape.
 These are apparitions.

-The two lower works, by contrast, assert a more direct tension.
-One, marked with the words PANDÉMIK and PUNK, imposes a frontal, almost confrontational energy.
-The other, on a golden ochre background, evokes a more fragmented writing, crossed with signs, scratches, symbols.
-One senses a kinship with certain figures of international urban art, yet always rooted in a Montreal reality.
+The two lower works, on the other hand, assert a more direct tension.
+One, marked by the words PANDÉMIK and PUNK, imposes a frontal, almost confronting energy.
+The other, on a golden ochre background, evokes a more fragmented writing, crossed by signs, scratches and symbols.
+We feel a kinship with certain figures of international urban art, while always remaining anchored in a Montreal reality.

-These four works condense what makes Zïlon singular: the coexistence of the lyrical and the political, of gentleness and rage.
-To live with them is to be constantly brought back to that tension.
+These four works condense what makes Zïlon unique: the coexistence of the lyrical and the political, of sweetness and rage.
+To live with them is to be constantly brought back to this tension.

-Zïlon is not simply an artist who invested public space.
-He is one of those who redefined its possibilities in Montreal.
+Zïlon is not simply an artist who has taken over the public space.
+He is one of those who redefined his possibilities in Montreal.

-His work traces a direct link between individual expression and collective space.
-It reminds us that the city is not merely a backdrop, but a place of inscription, memory, and confrontation.
-By moving from the street to the museum and continuing to inhabit both, Zïlon embodies a rare trajectory: that of an artist who never ceased to belong to the city.
+Her work draws a direct link between individual expression and collective space.
+It reminds us that the city is not simply a setting, but a place of inscription, memory and confrontation.
+By moving from the street to the museum and continuing to live in both, Zïlon embodies a rare trajectory: that of an artist who has never ceased to belong to the city.

 His faces are everywhere.
-And as long as they are, an essential part of Montreal will continue to look back at us.
+And as long as they're here, an essential part of Montreal will continue to be watching.

 Comments